MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 ---
 # Extend a Teams message extension across Microsoft 365

-> [!NOTE]
-> *Extending a Teams message extension across Microsoft 365* is currently available only in [public developer preview](../resources/dev-preview/developer-preview-intro.md).
-Features included in preview may not be complete, and may undergo changes before becoming available in the public release.
-They are provided for testing and exploration purposes only.
-They should not be used in production applications.

 Search-based [message extensions](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions) allow users to search an external system and share results through the compose message area of the Microsoft Teams client.
-By [extending your Teams apps across Microsoft 365 (preview)](overview.md), you can now bring your search-based Teams message extensions to Outlook for Windows desktop and web experiences.
+By [extending your Teams apps across Microsoft 365](overview.md), you can now bring production search-based Teams message extensions to preview audiences in Outlook for Windows desktop and outlook.com.

 The process to update your search-based Teams message extension to run Outlook involves these steps: